Development

 3. Prepare simulator server build

 Simulator server repository is not open sourced but we have a pre-build binaries published on the GitHub releases page.
-First, you need to navigate to the releases page on GitHub, open the recent release, and download the sim-server file from "Assets" section (the filename contains a git hash for build consistency):
+There's a script that fetches the latest version of the binaries from the releases page on GitHub – you can run it using the following command:

 npm run build:sim-server-debug